MacSmithNZ/massageeden.co.nz/content/blog/2021-05-mothers-day-may/index.md

 **We'll soon be opening a new location in the always-lovely Rotorua!**

-This location will be under new branding, but will still be the same Massage Me Day Spa you know and love.
+This location will be under new branding, but will still be the same Massage Eden you know and love.
 If you're ever in Rotorua, look for [Massage Eden](https://massageeden.co.nz/) in the Pullman hotel.
 That's where you'll find us!
 More information to come.

 That's all for this month.
 As always, thanks for being wonderful.
 Glad to see the world is finally starting to come right.

 Much love,

-**– Jenny & the Team at Massage Me Day Spa**
+**– Jenny & the Team at Massage Eden**